capatazche/my-public-website/README.md

-# My Personal Website
+# Personal Website & Portfolio Template

-A minimalist, fast, and accessible personal site built with React, TypeScript, Vite, Tailwind CSS v4, and React Router.
+A minimalist, fast, and accessible template for your personal site, built with React, TypeScript, Vite, Tailwind CSS v4, and React Router.
 It includes a theme toggle (light/dark), a home page with a tech stack showcase, and a resume page with a downloadable PDF.

-If deployed, the site is intended to live at: https://bernardovc.dev

 ## Features